Music Recommendation with Large Language Models: Challenges, Opportunities, and Evaluation: Conclusion

 Additionally, \textit{preference sensitivity} could be evaluated to ensure that when user preference cues (likes/dislikes) are given as examples, the recommender’s output shifts appropriately along the intended facets (such as recommending more of a liked genre and fewer disliked styles).
 For instance, if a user’s example indicates love of jazz and dislike of loud rock, the subsequent recommendations should reflect those biases measurably.
 Yu et al.~\cite{yu2024icpl} propose In-Context Preference Learning (ICPL), demonstrating that LLMs can learn reward functions from iteratively placed human feedback in context, achieving orders of magnitude greater sample efficiency than traditional preference-based methods.
 Their work shows that properly designed ICL can capture nuanced preference signals and translate them into consistent recommendation adjustments, validating that LLMs possess native preference-learning capabilities that enable few-shot adaptation to user tastes.

-Finally, \textit{instruction–example alignment} might check that the system continues to obey the explicit request instructions even when some in-context examples might be ambiguous or conflict with those instructions.
-In other words, the user’s prompt requirements (e.g., “no mainstream hits”) must dominate over any contradicting signals from the examples.
-Zhou et al.~\cite{zhou2024batch} show that LLMs suffer from various bias factors in prompts, including formatting choices, verbalizer selection, and ICL examples, which can cause the model to deviate from instruction intent.
-Zhuo et al.~\cite{zhuo2024prosa} further show that instruction-following fidelity correlates with model confidence: higher decoding confidence (measured via token probabilities) corresponds to enhanced resilience against prompt variations and better instruction adherence.
+Finally, \textit{instruction–example alignment} might check that the system continues to obey the explicit request instructions even when some in-context examples might be ambiguous or in conflict with those instructions.
+In other words, the user’s prompt requirements (e.g., “no mainstream hits”) must dominate over any contradicting signals from the examples (e.g., in case these include predominantly chart music).
+Zhou et al.~\cite{zhou2024batch} show that LLM outputs can be sensitive to seemingly minor prompt-design choices, including formatting, label wording in classification-style prompts, and the selection of in-context examples.
+Such factors can cause the model to deviate from the intended instruction.
+Zhuo et al.~\cite{zhuo2024prosa} further show that instruction-following fidelity is related to model confidence, with higher-confidence generations being more robust to prompt variations.
+In the context of ICL-based music recommendation, these findings motivate robustness checks that vary prompt templates, example order, and example selection, rather than evaluating a single fixed prompt.

 \paragraph{Retrieval-Augmented Generation (S-RAG)}